Build Your Own Fiverr Clone - a No-Code Freelance Marketplace

 2. Validate with 10 freelancers and 10 buyers in your niche before building.

-3. Set up gig-specific features - service tiers (Basic/Standard/Premium), turnaround times, delivery files, revisions.
+3. Set up gig-specific features - base price plus add-ons and extras, turnaround times, delivery files, revisions.

 5. Recruit 10 quality freelancers manually.
 Help them set up gig packages.